riceissa/issarice.com/wiki/hiding-the-cost.md

 -   People describing in detail all of the things they get from attending EA Global without saying how much it cost them (for the ticket, flight, hotel fees, disruption in workflow, etc.).
+TODO: find that EAG thread that Vipul commented on.
 -   Something I've noticed while doing my [dive into global health][gh]: people tend to enthusiastically list all of the impact their program has had, without listing how much the program cost.
 For instance, look at how empty